Mid-week must-see movies to check out on Netflix Canada (TRAILERS) | Curated

 Mid-week must-see movies to check out on Netflix Canada (TRAILERS)

-Forget being halfway through the workweek, we’ve also inched past the midpoint of June already.

-As you settle into the midpoint of the month and the workweek, here are some new must-see flicks that should be on your radar today.
+It’s the second to last Wednesday of June and Netflix Canada is hosting a bunch of great must-see movies to cure your mid-week blues.

-Netflix is showcasing a Russian film about speed skaters, an Indian skateboarder, some animated movies, a thriller centring on a world where humans have lost the ability to sleep, and much more.
+There’s a comedy starring Iliza Shlesinger who seemingly meets the perfect guy, the Kevin Hart-led film about fatherhood, a Russian film about speed skaters, an Indian skateboarder, some animated flicks, and more.

 - See also: